-ALSO URGES, in line with Target 4 of the Strategic Plan for Migratory Species 2015-2023 and Target 6 of Ramsar’s Strategic Plan 2016-2024, to withdraw or modify any perverse incentives to convert intertidal or other coastal wetland habitats, and additionally, to implement sustainable coastal engineered measures for climate adaptation, coastal defence and risk reduction, in line with innovative nature-based solutions including “Building with Nature” principles, that ensure maintenance and restoration of mudflats, sand banks, barrier islands and other critical habitat such as mangroves, saltmarshes and seagrass beds;
+[40.]
+ALSO [ENCOURAGES Contracting Parties] [URGES], in [support of] [line with Target 4 of the Strategic Plan for Migratory Species 2015-2023 and] Target 6 of Ramsar’s Strategic Plan 2016-2024, to withdraw or modify any perverse incentives to convert intertidal or other coastal wetland habitats, and additionally, to implement sustainable coastal engineered measures for climate adaptation, coastal defence and risk reduction, [in line with innovative nature-based solutions including “Building with Nature” principles, that ensure maintenance and restoration of mudflats, sand banks, barrier islands and other critical habitat such as mangroves, saltmarshes and seagrass beds];

-ENCOURAGES Parties to develop pilot schemes to demonstrate flyway-scale Net Positive Impact of critically important areas including offsetting approaches that involve corporations and governments;
+[41.]
+[ENCOURAGES Parties to develop pilot schemes to demonstrate flyway-scale [benefits to] [Net Positive Impact of] critically important areas including offsetting approaches that involve corporations and governments];

-URGES Parties and INVITES non-Parties to ensure that coastal sediment needs from riverine inputs are maintained through the appropriate regulation of outflows from dams or other water regulation structures through the implementation of the Convention’s guidance on environmental flows (Resolutions VIII.1 and X.19);
+[42.]
+[URGES Parties and INVITES non-Parties to ensure that coastal sediment needs from riverine inputs are maintained through the appropriate regulation of outflows from dams or other water regulation structures through the implementation of the Convention’s guidance on environmental flows (Resolutions VIII.1 and X.19);]

-ENCOURAGES the publication, especially with conservationevidence.com of practical experience of coastal conservation interventions in order to enlarge scientific understanding;
+[ENCOURAGES the publication, [especially with conservationevidence.com] of practical experience of coastal conservation interventions in order to enlarge scientific understanding;]

+[44.]
 ENCOURAGES Parties to employ coastal and marine spatial planning tools, as appropriate, to better manage conflicts in a multi-use coastal area and to promote conservation objectives in the intertidal and coastal zones and other sectoral development programmes;